There Was Once an Asylum

 In May-June 1943, he was appointed as the medical officer of 'J Force' and transferred to Kobe Camp in Japan.

-During his time as a prisoner, Captain Boyce continued his medical practice, diagnosing and treating his fellow prisoners.
+During his imprisonment, Captain Boyce continued his medical practice, diagnosing and treating his fellow prisoners.

 After the war, Captain Boyce returned to Australia and was discharged on 11 December 1945.